dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmDeleteRejectedPollingInterval:

     dcmDeleteRejectedPollingInterval_"
-    "Delete Rejected Fetch Size",integer,"Maximal number of rejected instances to delete from the DB in one task; 100 if absent","
+    "Delete Rejected Fetch Size",integer,"Maximal number of rejected instances to delete from the DB in one task.","
     .. _dcmDeleteRejectedFetchSize:

     dcmDeleteRejectedFetchSize_"
-    "Maximum Access Time Staleness",string,"Maximal staleness of recorded study accession time in ISO-8601 duration format PnDTnHnMn.nS. update of the access time disabled, if absent.","
+    "Maximum Access Time Staleness",string,"Maximal staleness of recorded study accession time in ISO-8601 duration format PnDTnHnMn.nS.
+Update of the access time disabled, if absent.","
     .. _dcmMaxAccessTimeStaleness:

     dcmMaxAccessTimeStaleness_"